Last updated on: 2023-06-02 13:22:55.

 Export Backups From the Chassis Partitions

-Next copy the backup files to a location outside of VELOS.
-The file can be copied off via the chassis partitions CLI, webUI, or API.
+Copy the chassis partition backup files to a location outside of VELOS.
+The files can be copied off via the chassis partition CLI, webUI, or API.

 Export Backup From the Chassis Partition webUI